Good Hygiene Practices - Reducing the Spread of Infections and Viruses

-The most important way to reduce the spread of infections is hand washing - always wash regularly with soap and warm water.
+The most important way to reduce the spread of infections is hand washing - frequently wash hands with soap and water, if unavailable use alcohol-based hand sanitizer (containing at least 60% alcohol).
 Also important is to get a vaccine for those infections and viruses that have one, when available.

 See the OSH Answers Hand Washing - Reducing the Risk of Common Infections for more details.

-This OSH Answers document will discuss other methods that can also help to slow or stop the spread of infections.
+This OSH Answers document will discuss other methods beyond hand washing that can also help to slow or stop the spread of infections.